 8) Stay healthy

-Airplane surfaces can be very dirty.
-I use antibacterial wipes to wipe down my tray table, arm rests etc. These wipes are my favorite because they are individually wrapped.
-You might want to bring face mask if you are worried about getting sick or if required on your airline or travel destination.
+Airplane surfaces can be very dirty so I always carry hand sanitizer and use antibacterial wipes to wipe down my tray table, arm rests etc. These wipes are my favorite because they are individually wrapped.
+You might want to bring face mask if you are very worried about getting sick.

 9) Bring your own food and snacks

 If you don’t like airplane food or would like healthier choices, bring your own food and/or snacks.
-Energy bars are good options.
+Energy and granola bars are good options.

 10) Pack all long-haul flight essentials in your carry on bag